Crystalflxme/ChatPlus/README.md

 Then, place it into somewhere on the server.

-The rest of how to set it up is in the script!
+The rest of how to set it up is in the ModuleScript!